TornadoVM Profiler

 }

-Save features into a file
+A) Save features into a file

 Use the option -Dtornado.feature.extraction=True -Dtornado.features.dump.dir=FILENAME.
 FILENAME can contain the filename and the full path (e.g. features.json).

-Send log over a socket.
+B) Send log over a socket

 TornadoVM allows redirecting profiling and feature extraction logs to a specific port.
 This feature can be enabled with the option -Dtornado.dump.to.ip=IP:PORT.